 Connecting via SSH

-Once you have your Github or Gitlab repository configured, you can begin configuring Git on your WordPress Hosting installation.
-Start by connecting to your WordPress Hosting site via SSH:
+Once you have your Github or Gitlab repository configured, you can begin configuring Git on your Managed WordPress installation.
+Start by connecting to your Managed WordPress site via SSH:

 Setting up Git

-- Once connected, you can initialize Git using the following command:
+- Once connected, you'll be in your WordPress home directory.
+You can initialize Git in the home directory by using the following command:

 $ git init